andreaswolf/ansible-role-letsencrypt/README.md

 For multidomain certificates, all mentioned names must point to the server where the certificate is being generated.

+You can optionally also set the permissions of the key, with these three options which are fed in to Ansible’s file
+module:

+  - key_owner: a user name, e.g. root or www-data
+  - key_group: a group name, e.g. root or ssl-certs or www-data
+  - key_permissions: an octal mode, like "0600".
+This must be specified as a quoted string.
+Without the quotes, it did not work for me (read: the number was interpreted as octal and converted to decimal)

+The default mode is root/root/0600, i.e. the file is only read-/writable by root.
+Make sure you never make the key world-readable!
+If you do, everybody with shell access to the server might be able to compromise your encrypted connections.

 ## Dependencies

 No direct dependencies, but of course you will need to have a webserver configured (e.g. Apache); this role currently